-To safeguard the consumers, anti-profiteering provisions have been incorporated under GST, casting responsibilities on the suppliers to reduce their prices of goods and services on account of benefit of reduced tax rate or availability of input tax credits.
+To safeguard the consumers, anti-profiteering provisions have been incorporated under GST, casting responsibilities on the suppliers to reduce the prices of goods and services on account of benefit of reduced tax rate or availability of input tax credits.
 Suppliers not complying with the anti-profiteering provisions are liable for penal consequences and also cancellation of registration under GST.
-The National Anti-Profiteering Authority (NAA) has issued final orders in 30 cases in 2018 and 15 cases till February 2019.
+The National Anti-Profiteering Authority had issued final orders in 73 cases till July 2019.

-GST Council meetings
+GST Council